Models Table Pro: Methodology

 Context

-The Models Table is the running output of years of full-time LLM analysis, currently 10,000+ data points across 800+ models, documented by hand.
-Apple, Microsoft, Harvard, Stanford, MIT, and several governments use it as an independent reference for LLM details, including proprietary data on frontier models.
+The Models Table Pro (and public-facing Models Table) show the running output of years of full-time LLM analysis, currently 30,000+ data points across 800+ models, documented by hand and updated the day each model launches.
+This data is used as an independent reference inside frontier labs, Fortune 500s, and several governments.

-Since around 2023, when DeepMind stopped publishing detailed training papers for its models, frontier labs have generally kept architecture and training details confidential.
-Independent estimation work fills the gap, and that is what the parameter and token columns of the Models Table represent.
+Since around 2023, when DeepMind stopped publishing detailed training papers, frontier labs have generally kept architecture and training details confidential.
+Independent estimation fills that gap, and it’s what the parameter and token columns represent.
+The rest of this page shows the method, and a few cases where carried estimates were later confirmed by direct lab disclosure.

 Estimates and accuracy